 Philip Gleason is an expert in evaluation design with extensive experience directing studies of education initiatives and federal nutrition programs.

-Gleason currently directs two major studies for the Institute of Education Sciences at the U.S. Department of Education—one that examines low-income students access to highly effective teachers in school districts around the country and a second that looks at a school reform effort centered around the implementation of data-driven instruction to improve teacher effectiveness.
-He recently directed a large-scale evaluation of Knowledge Is Power Program (KIPP) schools that examined the impacts of KIPP elementary, middle, and high schools and tracked the performance of the charter school network over time.
-He also directed a rigorous national evaluation of charter schools for the U.S. Department of Education.
+Gleason currently directs a study for the Institute of Education Sciences at the U.S. Department of Education that examines a school reform effort centered on implementing data-driven instruction to improve teacher effectiveness.
+He also leads a study that examines how charter schools affect long-term educational outcomes such as students’ college enrollment and completion.
+This is a follow-up study to the national evaluation of charter middle schools he previously directed.
+Other recent work includes a large-scale evaluation of Knowledge Is Power Program (KIPP) schools that examined the impacts of KIPP elementary, middle, and high schools and tracked the performance of the charter school network over time, and a study that examined the distribution of highly effective teachers in schools districts around the country.

-Gleason has published his work in a variety of education, nutrition, and public policy journals.
-He is on the board of editors of the American Educational Research Journal as well as the Journal of the Academy of Nutrition and Dietetics and recently served on an Institute of Medicine Committee on the Adequacy of Supplemental Nutrition Assistance Program Benefits.
+Gleason’s work is published in a variety of education, nutrition, and public policy journals.
+He is on the board of editors of the American Educational Research Journal as well as the Journal of the Academy of Nutrition and Dietetics, and he recently served on an Institute of Medicine Committee on the Adequacy of Supplemental Nutrition Assistance Program Benefits.
 He holds a Ph.D. in economics from the University of Wisconsin, Madison.